Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 ### How To Get The Message Across

 * The tagline - this is by the site ID.
-* The Welcome blurb - description of the site that is displayed in a prominent block on the homepage, usually at the top left or center of the conent space.
+* The Welcome blurb - description of the site that is displayed in a prominent block on the homepage, usually at the top left or center of the content space.
-* THe "Learn more"
+* The "Learn more"
 * Make sure to use as much space as necessary
-* Dont use any more space than necessary
+* Don't use any more space than necessary
 * Don't use a mission statement as a Welcome blurb
 * It's one of the most important things to test - get others opinions

 ### Nothing Beats A Good Tagline

-* Good taglines are clear and informative and explain exactly what your site or your organization does
+* Good tag lines are clear and informative and explain exactly what your site or your organization does
-* Good taglines are just long enough but not too long -  6-8 words
+* Good tag lines are just long enough but not too long -  6-8 words
-* Good taglines convey differentiation and a clear benefit - one that no one else in the world could use except you
+* Good tag lines convey differentiation and a clear benefit - one that no one else in the world could use except you
-* Bad taglines sound generic
+* Bad tag lines sound generic
-* Good taglines are personable, lively, and sometimes clever.
+* Good tag lines are personable, lively, and sometimes clever.

 ### The Fifth Questions

 * When you glance around a new sight, the home page should be able to answer with confidence:
 	* Here's where to start if I want to search
 	* Here's where to start if I want to browse
-	* Here's wher to start if I want o sample their best stuff
+	* Here's where to start if I want o sample their best stuff

 ------

 ## Chapter 8.
 "The Farmer and The Cowman Should Be Friends"

 > Most arguments about usability are a waste of time

 ### "Everybody Likes ___"

-* You must keep your feelings at the door when desigining.
+* You must keep your feelings at the door when designing.
 Ignore your own preferences

 ### The Myth Of The Average User